For More Information, Please Call Us Now! 317-640-9725

 • Prepare an insulin pen & administer insulin by subcutaneous(subq or SQ) injections

-• Administer Sliding scale insulin subcutaneous( subq or SQ) injections per guidelines and specific physician’s order
+• Administer sliding scale insulin subcutaneous( subq or SQ) injections per guidelines and the specific physician’s order

 • Perform finger stick blood glucose testing per facility policy and procedure